Sustainable transport: Cities

 The cities and nations that have invested most heavily in car-based transport systems are now the least environmentally sustainable, as measured by per capita fossil fuel use.
 The social and economic sustainability of car-based transportation engineering has also been questioned.
 Within the United States, residents of sprawling cities make more frequent and longer car trips, while residents of traditional urban neighborhoods make a similar number of trips, but travel shorter distances and walk, cycle and use transit more often.
-It has been calculated that New York residents save $19 billion each year simply by owning fewer cars and driving less than the average American.
+It has been calculated that New York City residents save $19 billion each year simply by owning fewer cars and driving less than the average American.
 A less car intensive means of urban transport is carsharing, which is becoming popular in North America and Europe, and according to The Economist, carsharing can reduce car ownership at an estimated rate of one rental car replacing 15 owned vehicles.
 Car sharing has also begun in the developing world, where traffic and urban density is often worse than in developed countries.
 Companies like Zoom in India, eHi in China, and Carrot in Mexico, are bringing car-sharing to developing countries in an effort to reduce car-related pollution, ameliorate traffic, and expand the number of people who have access to cars.

 The European Commission adopted the Action Plan on urban mobility on 30 September 2009 for sustainable urban mobility.
 The European Commission will conduct a review of the implementation of the Action Plan in the year 2012, and will assess the need for further action.
 In 2007, 72% of the European population lived in urban areas, which are key to growth and employment.
 Cities need efficient transport systems to support their economy and the welfare of their inhabitants.
 Around 85% of the EU's GDP is generated in cities.
 Urban areas face today the challenge of making transport sustainable in environmental (CO2, air pollution, noise) and competitiveness (congestion) terms while at the same time addressing social concerns.
 These range from the need to respond to health problems and demographic trends, fostering economic and social cohesion to taking into account the needs of persons with reduced mobility, families and children.

 The C40 Cities Climate Leadership Group (C40) is a group of 94 cities around the world driving urban action that reduces greenhouse gas emissions and climate risks, while increasing the health and wellbeing of urban citizens.
 In October 2019, by signing the C40 Clean Air Cities Declaration, 35 mayors recognized that breathing clean air is a human right and committed to work together to form a global coalition for clean air.
+Papers have been written showing with satellite data that cities with subway systems produce much less greenhouse gas.